chenhaox/Autoclip-Python-Script/README.md

 # Add the script into terminal(Ubuntu)

-1. Find out where your python is in terminal:
+1. Make the script executable and find out where your python is in terminal:
 ```
+chmod +x <path of the script>
 which python3.7
 /usr/bin/python3.7
 ```